The Daily Flyer

 …And traditional in flight entertainment, which had long been a staple of the AA and United passenger experiences, are being stripped from seatbacks and replaced with… nothing (unless you count a tablet holder as something).
 Not even those seated in domestic first class are treated to built-in IFE.

 The greatest dishonor though has to be the more “efficient” lavatories that are rolling out with many MAX aircraft.
-Not only can its width be measured in inches — everyone except for the most petite among us have trouble moving around in it — but the sink situation would be comical if it weren’t for the fact that this is included on a plane that was once lauded for its innovative and efficiently effective features.
+Not only can its width be measured in inches — everyone except for the most petite among us have trouble moving around in it — but the sink situation would be comical if it weren’t for the fact that this is included on a plane once lauded for its innovative features.

 (Admittedly this basin is efficient to the extreme, but “innovation“ suggests some kind of improvement.
 This here is non-functional.)